mthie/twitch_data_collector/README.md

 Create app in Twitch Dev Console https://dev.twitch.tv/console/apps

-Set http://localhost:8083/callback as OAuth Redirect URL
+Set http://localhost:8080/callback as OAuth Redirect URL (change the port to your setting in the settings.yml)

 Copy Client-ID and Secret to settings.yml